From sailing Port Phillip Bay to conservation projects — our program is built around real adventure and real achievement.

 As a Sea Scout group, water-based activities are central to our program.
 From learning to sail in a dinghy to completing RYA powerboat certification, our proximity to Port Phillip Bay gives us opportunities that most Scout groups can only dream of.
 Sailing courses are offered to Scouts, Venturers and Rovers throughout the year.

-Join the Reef Project →In addition to weekly meetings, each section runs major events throughout the year.
+In addition to weekly meetings, each section runs major events throughout the year.

 Try any section for free — 3 nights, no obligation.
 Real adventures, real skills, real friends.